-At first glance, the Nebula looks like a completely different camera in the footage.
+At first glance, the Nebula Nano looks like a completely different camera.

-The point of the DJI FPV system is fanatic image quality, and the point of the Nebula is weight saving. but it’s not doing either thing right.
-For a mere 5-gram reduction, you lose so much image quality and it’s not adjustable, it’s almost like flying analogue again.
+The point of the DJI FPV system is fantastic image.
+For a mere 5-gram saving, you lose so much image quality and it’s not adjustable, it’s almost like flying analogue again.
 You are also stuck in 16:9 and High Quality mode (no 120 fps low latency).

 If you really want a light weight setup, I think it makes more sense to just get use an analogue camera and VTX, the DJI FPV goggles support analogue anyway with an receiver adapter.
 And you will save way more weight and money than getting the Nebula to be honest.